Tourist Attractions in Bahia: main attractions, beaches and cities

 play-rounded-fill

-Salvador, the capital of Bahia, is one of Brazil’s most vibrant and culturally rich cities, with a strong African heritage, religious syncretism and well-preserved colonial architecture.
+Salvador, the capital of Bahia, is one of Brazil’s most vibrant and culturally rich cities.
+It is characterised by a strong African heritage, religious syncretism and preserved colonial architecture.

 1. Historic Centre (Pelourinho)